Wild Ones Seeds for Education Grant Program

 Connecticut Botanical Society

-The Small Grants Program provides funding for land conservation projects that provide protection of rare or uncommon native plant species or natural communities, or areas of high native diversity.
+The Connecticut Botanical Society’s Small Grants Program provides funding for land conservation projects that provide protection of rare or uncommon native plant species or natural communities, or areas of high native diversity.
 We will also consider habitat improvement projects, protection of open space in low-income and urban communities, and assistance with fund-raising for projects that meet the above criteria.
+Awards are in the range of $1,000 to $5,000.
+For more information on criteria, application procedures, and scheduling, click here.

 Les Mehrhoff Grant